AWS Security Services Cheat Sheet

 • D. Amazon Detective

-7. A company wants to scan container images for vulnerabilities in their CI/CD pipeline before deployment.
-Which service supports this?
+7. A company wants to scan EC2 instances for vulnerabilities without installing any agent.
+Which capability supports this?

 • C. AWS Security Hub